Influence of imperfections on tunneling rate in $\delta$-layer junctions: Results and discussion

 \subsection{Effects of $\delta$-layer thickness deviations from mono-atomic layer}

 We first investigate the effects of $\delta$-layer thickness variation on the tunneling rate.
 Fig.~\ref{fig:current ratio thickness variation} shows the current ratio between two different $\delta$-layer thicknesses ($t=1,~5$~nm) with respect to the ideal mono-atomic layer, which is approximately 0.2~nm, in dashed lines for a low-bias of $1$~mV and in continuous lines for a high-bias of $100$~mV.
 Our results suggest that the tunneling rate increases approximately up to two times for a broadening of the $\delta$-layer of $1$~nm.
 Interestingly, the effect is roughly constant for the whole considered tunnel gap $L_{gap}$ range.
 However, for even wider $\delta$-layers, the tunneling rate further increases, between two and seven times for a effective thickness of $5$~nm, developing now a stronger dependence on the tunnel gap length.
 Furthermore, for large tunnel gaps in the low-bias regime ($1$~mV), the strong non-monotonic dependence of the current ratio on the gap length is the result of the space-energy quantization of the conduction band and the mismatch in the overlapping between the states in the left and right $\delta$-layers, discussed in Sect.~\ref{sec:conductivity of ideal tunnel junctions}.
+More specifically, the peak at $L_{gap}=10$~nm is the result of maximum overlap between occupied quasi-discrete states from the left $\delta$-layer with unoccupied quasi-discrete states from the right $\delta$-layer for $\delta$-layers thicker than monoatomic layers.
+It is worth noting that the energy levels of these quasi-discrete states exhibit a dependence on multiple factors, including the doping density, width and thickness, and length of the tunnel gap.
 When a higher voltage is applied (e.g. for $100$~mV), it results in a lower current ratio, and the quantization effects diminish as we discussed in Sect~\ref{sec:conductivity of ideal tunnel junctions}.